Why add captions to videos?

 How to Add Captions to Videos

-Let’s go over the process for how to add subtitles to a video in Covideo in more depth.
+Let’s go over the process for how to add captions to videos in Covideo in more depth.
 This process should only take a few minutes depending on the length of your video.
-Do keep in mind that you can only add closed captions to video on your online Covideo account; Covideo does not offer an add captions to video app.
+Do keep in mind that you can only add captions to video on your online Covideo account.

 - Login to your online Covideo account and navigate over to your video library.